RohanAlexander/blogdown_website/content/home/professional.md

 **Co-founder**, May 2016 -- *Current*

-As a co-founder and director of Petit Poll I am responsible for survey design and analysis, as well as marketing and communication.
+As a co-founder of Petit Poll I am responsible for survey design and analysis, as well as marketing and communication.
 Petit Poll combines non-representative polling data with a hierarchical Bayesian model to cheaply deliver meaningful Australian political polling.

 ## The Centre for International Economics